tyhho/OT-2_Protocols/README.md

 <br>
 <img src="./img/drawing.png" alt="patterning" width="800">

 This is an example of defining transfers from an `intuitive` layout of Opentrons 4-in-1 50 mL tube rack to another `intuitive` layout of a 96-well plate, as such it was designated so under the `slot_setup` sheet.
 The destination sheet format supports receiving multiple liquids, i.e. samples "a" and "b" and "c", shown on slot 2 well A1.
 Each sample were prefixed with a `+` sign to tell the InstructionWriter to add each component to that well.
 For `intuitive` format, InstructionWriter does not support assigning different volumes to different transfers.
-Rather, a `global_volume` is given on the `slot_setup` sheet so every sample will receive 200 uL.
-That would of course means that slot 2 well A1 will receive 600 uL and will overflow.
+Rather, a `global_volume` is given on the `slot_setup` sheet so every sample will receive 200 µL.
+That would of course means that slot 2 well A1 will receive 600 µL and will overflow.
 Volume handling is beyond the scope of the InstructionWriter.

 ### df_variable_volume
 Example in primer resuspension: